top of page

 Jaclyn Tran

-• 3 min read
+• 7 min read

-Signs Your Business Needs a Financial Controller
+Signs Your Skilled Trades Business Needs a Financial Controller

-Your Revenue Has Reached Critical Mass
+Your Revenue Has Reached a Critical Threshold

-You're Making Decisions Without Clear Data
+You're Making Important Decisions Without Clear Financial Data

-Your Growth Is Creating Cash Flow Challenges
+Growth Is Creating Cash Flow Challenges

 What a Financial Controller Does That Bookkeepers Don't

-Strategic Financial Planning
+Strategic Financial Planning and Analysis

-Controllers go beyond recording transactions to provide budget development and variance analysis, cash flow forecasting for 3-6 months ahead, scenario planning for business expansion decisions, and profitability analysis by project type, customer, or service line.
+Controllers provide budget development and variance analysis, cash flow forecasting for 3 to 6 months ahead, scenario planning for business expansion decisions, and profitability analysis by project type, customer, or service line.
+They help you understand not just what happened last month, but what's likely to happen next quarter and how to prepare for it.

-Performance Metrics and KPIs
+Key Performance Metrics and KPIs

-• Gross profit margins by job or service
+• Gross profit margins by job or service type

 • Labor efficiency and crew productivity rates